Kanchenjunga Circuit Trek is one of the most famous treks in Nepal. Every year thousands of trekkers hike to Kanchenjunga Circuit Trek.

 Post-earthquake situation: Is trekking to Kanchenjunga Circuit Trek safe?

-The eastern part of Nepal was not affected much by the earthquake compared to the western and central regions.
-There was no report of death and casualty in the Kanchenjunga trekking circuit.
+The eastern part of Nepal escaped the earthquake compared to the western and central regions.
+There was no report of death and casualty in the Kanchenjunga Trekking Circuit.
 The region did not witness any crack in the houses or avalanche in the mountain.

-It has been declared safe to be travel.
-Moreover, the trails have not been obstructed and the landscape is also in good conditions.
+This trek marks as safe to travel.
+Moreover, the trails have no obstruction and the landscape is also in good conditions.
 The mountains stand tall for the trekkers to view its magnificent beauty.

 Seasons suitable for starting your journey for Kanchenjunga Trek

-The most favorable seasons for trekking in Nepal are autumn (September-November) and spring (March-May).
+The most favorable seasons to trek in Nepal are autumn (September-November) and spring (March-May).

 One of the best seasons to trek is in autumn.
 It is the time when the greenery of forests and colorful rhododendrons surround the trails.
-You can enjoy the serene view of mountains, clear sky and perfect weather in terms of temperature.
+You can enjoy the serene view of mountains, clear sky in the perfect weather and temperature.

-As the winter ends, spring brings a beautiful ambience for trekking.
+As the winter ends, spring brings a beautiful ambiance for trekking.
 The temperatures are moderate while the scenes are spectacular of the mountains.
-The wildlife is also seen during this time to bask on the sun’s heat.
+The wildlife is also seen during this time to bask in the sun’s heat.

-However, it is highly risky to be traveling during summer (June-August) which is a rainy season.
-During the cold winter (December-February), the trails are covered with snow and the trek is full of risk.
+But, it is quite risky to travel during summer (June-August) as it is a rainy season.
+During the cold winter (December-February), the trails covers with snow and the trek is full of risk.

 Kanchenjuna Circuit Trekking Routes

-Kanchenjunga trek provides you the scenic beauty of Nepal, not merely through the four highest peaks but also through its landscape, forests, wildlife, and culture.
+Kanchenjunga trek provides you the scenic beauty of Nepal.
+It is through its landscape, forests, wildlife, and culture.

-The remoteness and wilderness of the region makes it difficult to trek both Northern and Southern camp in the same trip.
-However, it can be done with extra days added to the journey.
+The remoteness and wilderness of the region make it difficult to cover both Northern and Southern camp in the same trip.
+But, you can do it by adding extra days to the journey.

-To reduce the time for trekking, you may choose among any two base camp, either Kanchenjunga North Base Camp Trek or Kanchenjunga South Base Camp Trek.
+To reduce trek time, you may choose between any two base camp.
+Either Kanchenjunga North Base Camp Trek or Kanchenjunga South Base Camp Trek.

-Given the height of Pangpema view point (5388m), the North Base Camp is more adventurous, rich with wildlife and vegetation than the South Base Camp that reaches up to Oktang.
+Given the height of Pangpema View Point (5388m), the North Base Camp is more adventurous.
+It is rich in wildlife and vegetation than the South Base Camp that reaches up to Oktang.

 Kanchenjunga North Base Camp Trek

-The North Base Camp trek can be started from different destination.
-This trek will be adventurous with greater altitude than you will trek in the South camp.
+The North Base Camp trek route starts from a different destination.
+This trek is more adventurous in greater altitude than in the South Camp.

-To make it comfortable for you, you can get a direct flight from Kathmandu to Bhadrapur that will take around 45 minutes.
+To make it comfortable, you can get a direct flight of 45 minutes from Kathmandu to Bhadrapur.
 Even the air flight will be an experience due to the beautiful view of Mt.
 Everest, Mt.
 Lhotse, etc. You can then take a jeep for 40 minutes’ drive to Birtamod.

 You need good rest for your trekking.
-So it will be better to stay overnight in Birtamod.
+So, it will be better to stay overnight in Birtamod.
 You can take a bus to Taplejung early morning.
 It will cover most of your day.
-You can begin your adventurous journey in the third day after departure from Kathmandu.
+You can begin your adventurous journey on the third day after departure from Kathmandu.

-You will begin your trek at lower altitude and slowly escalate through 6-7 hours of trek each day.
-The registered guides will make it as comfortable for you as possible rather than making this trek a memorable one and assist you every time.
+You will begin your trek at a lower altitude and escalate through 6-7 hours of trek each day.
+The registered guides make this trek a memorable one and assist you every time.

 You will be well satisfied by your entire day trek due to changes in culture, landscape, and thrill each day.
 Staying at the majestic view of mountains, you will learn about authentic Nepali culture and natural scenery at its best.

-In the highest altitude of Pangpema, you will witness Nepal’s treasure of beautiful glaciers and peaks in the Kanchenjunga range.
+In the highest altitude of Pangpema, you will witness beautiful glaciers and peaks in the Kanchenjunga range.